- Ruby on Rails Tutorial

 Use the rails command to create the basic skeleton of the application.

-Create a database on the MySQL server to hold your data.
+Create a database on the PostgreSQL server to hold your data.

 Configure the application to know where your database is located and the login credentials for it.

-Generate Migrations that makes creating and maintaining database tables and columns easy.
+Generate Migrations that simplify the creating and maintaining of database tables and columns.